 Example block reasons:

 ForbiddenCommandShape violated CriticalPathShape violated Evaluates against policy rules from the knowledge graph (prohibitions, obligations).
+NemoClaw network and filesystem rules are enforced here when loaded.
 Hierarchy-aware: blocking a parent class blocks all subclasses.

 Example block reasons:

-Environment files may contain secrets Force push can destroy shared history User-specific preferences like 'confirm before delete' or 'never modify paths'.
+Environment files may contain secrets Force push can destroy shared history Not in NemoClaw network allowlist User-specific preferences like 'confirm before delete' or 'never modify paths'.

 Example block reasons: